 Coffee brewing in a Hario V60.
 Credit: Julio Guevara

 The Kalita Wave is another Japanese invention.
-It features a flat bottom with three holes, which eliminates any channeling of water in the coffee bed and creates an extremely crisp cup.
-The dripper is also designed to create minimal contact with the filter, allowing for consistency in temperature and an even dispersion of water.
+It features a flat bottom with three holes, which eliminates any channelling of water in the coffee bed and creates an extremely crisp cup.
+The dripper is also designed to create minimal contact with the filter, allowing for consistency in temperature and even dispersion of water.

 Coffee grounds in a paper filter.
 Credit: Sebastian Franzén